GSA/notify-python-demo/README.md

 - After `poetry` is installed, from the home directory of this repository run `poetry install`.
 This will create a virtual environment for running the demo, including all package dependencies
 - Run `poetry shell` to invoke a shell using this new virtual environment.
 - There are three demo files available, all in the notify_python_demo/ folder: `test_script.py`, `interactive_demo.py`, and `log_viewer.py`.
 - Any of these scripts can now be invoked with `python notify_python_demo/<script>.py`.
-Details below.
+Details on the individual scripts are below.

 # test_script.py